erdodwiputra/cyf-curriculum/product-team-roles.md

 Format: Self-guided research + live Q&A with Code Your Future product team

-Objective: Let participants explore real team setups in CYF product team and ask any questions related to this workshop.
+Objective: Let participants explore real artifacts within CYF product team and ask any questions related to this workshop.

 ### Activity: